Kaviarasu1408/LLM/LLM-API/llm-showdown.md

 - the answer is we need to double the weight..initally if we have 8 billions, now its 16 billions parameters.
 - it's an effective and powerful..
 - if i say i from 8 billions, i want to go to 16 billions..then we need to double the training data

+## Benchmarks

+- GPQA
+- BBHard
+- Math Lv 5
+- IFEval
+- MuSR
+- MMLU-PRO

+## Open LLM Leaderboard

+- we can select the pretrained models and we check the benchmark and filter the model we can use..
+- If i am doing any medical usecases, i need to go to the medical leaderboard and check the leaderboard.